kevinfrei/EMP/README.md

 ![Playlist view](doc/playlist.jpg)

 It's not yet 'packaged' for general consumption, but if you're a nerd, you can probably get it to work from the repository easily enough.
+(Those screen shots from the 'bootstrap' version.
+I've moved on to FluenUI since then...)

+Also, I migrated everything from Flow to TypeScript, because support from all the modules I use is much better in TypeScript.
+Honestly, the only other thing that seems better to me about TypeScript over Flow is documentation.
+TypeScript is kind of dumb (it doesn't get value propagation as well as Flow) and holy crap is it _slow_.
+5-10 seconds to type check my 5000 lines of code :o

 ## What's the current state?